A woman replying in a Facebook thread about her self-mutilating parrot “my vet said that it’s become a habit that’s it very hard to break”

 Another woman had spent $4000 between veterinarian bills and behaviorists.
 Her bird was still plucking.
-In the thread that evolved it turns out that her cages were filled primarily with eucalyptus perches.
+In the thread that evolved it turns out that her cages were filled primarily eucalyptus perches.

 Although eucalyptus can be safe it also has a great many toxins that can be lethal to a bird.
 She also related that her bird got about one hour of daylight – none of this came up in the conversation with her veterinarian or behaviorist.

-Other threads related how the veterinarian had injected the bird with who knows what?
+Other threads related to how the veterinarian had injected the bird with who knows what?
 One woman was going to try to serve her bird every spice known to mankind.

-When you connect the dots you have to ask yourself if veterinarians could cure feather mutilation with some injections or humans could stop the bird with plucking by changing their diet, why have we not seen a cure for plucking?
+When you connect the dots you have to ask yourself if veterinarians could cure feather mutilation with some injections or humans could stop the bird with plucking by changing their diet, why have we not seen a cure for plucking.

 What I need to know and have you look at are the 10 feather plucking triggers I’ve listed below.
 Some may even create and Ah-Ha moment for you.